PHX2600/The-Archive/forum/General Discussion/1441 - Diaspora.md

 Posted by **Valveritas** on Fri December 16th, 2011 08:38:39 AM

 All I'm trying to do is log into youtube and be logged into another gmail simultaneously in the same browser.
-This is a user level [i:36ka0ghb]necessity[/i:36ka0ghb], and it still boggles my mind WHY they expect you to use one gmail account for EVERYTHING.
+This is a user level _necessity_, and it still boggles my mind WHY they expect you to use one gmail account for EVERYTHING.
 Never mind bots.
 Never mind that I could whistle into a phone and cause nuclear war.
 This is really about SUB-PAR design interfacing with the user.

 --------------------------------------------------------------------------------